Richard Taylor Obituary - Fredericksburg, VA | Legacy Pro

 Richard Marshall Taylor Jr.

-Richard Marshall Taylor Jr., 72, passed away on Friday, September 18, 2020.
-Born October 19, 1947 in Hampton, Virginia.
-Richard was the son of the late R. Marshall and Dare B. Taylor.
+Richard Marshall Taylor Jr., 72, passed away on September 18, 2020.
+Born on October 19, 1947, in Hampton, Virginia, Richard was the son of the late R. Marshall and Dare B. Taylor.

 Richard served on the board of the Virginia Pony Breeders Association, was a licensed US Equestrian official, and member of the United States Hunter Jumper Association, where he devoted time to numerous committees.